-- (a) for an order made by a judge-5 years imprisonment; or - (b) for an order made by a magistrate-3 years imprisonment. - (11) In this section-
+- (a) for an order made by a judge-5 years imprisonment; or - (b) for an order made by a magistrate-3 years imprisonment.

 relevant officer means-

 - (a) for a proceeding before the Supreme or District Court-the sentencing judge's associate; or - (b) for a proceeding before a Magistrates Court-the relevant clerk of the court.